turnersale/reading_notes/reading/lutz_learning_python.md

   - Python also contains a cycle-detector that makes sure items with a circular reference are also removed, even though they would not be caught by the reference counter
 - Shared References:
   - Shared reference: when more than one variable references the same object in the background
-    - g. _a = 3 b = a_ the net effect of which is both a and b reference 3
+    - E.g. _a = 3 b = a_ the net effect of which is both a and b reference 3
   - It is impossible to link a variable to another variable, because in the background the reference are to the objects
   - If you assign a variable a, then assign a variable b as a reference to a, you are actually assigning a reference to the object a represents.
 If you assign a to a new value, b will retain the original reference unless overwritten
 - Shared References and In-Place Changes: